Votes

-- Cortez's powerful third round, including his acclaimed 'TIME' scheme.
+- Cortez's third round, including his memorable 'TIME' moment, was highlighted as a standout performance.

 Related Battles